-where IP address is the IP address of the router.
+ftp <IP address> where IP address is the IP address of the router.
+The default router IP address is 1.1.1.1.

-NOTE: You may also need to specify the external directory location where your FTP utility will store the backup configuration file.
+Note: You may also need to specify the external directory location where your FTP utility will store the backup configuration file.

-Backup and Restore Configuration Settings
+Backing Up and Restoring Configuration Settings